24 Healthy Foods That Burn Belly Fat: According To Dietitian 2023

 Fat surrounding the abdominal area is mainly caused by poor diet and other external factors.
 A study looking at this very issue demonstrated that only a small percentage of cases[7] are connected to our genes.

 This is great news!
 You might be wondering why.
-The reason is that we can do things, like eating foods that help burn belly fat to have a flatter abdomen.
+The reason is that we can do things, like eating foods that help lose belly fat to have a flatter abdomen.

 Stress